JDProchaska/Kingdom-Hearts-2-FM-Pop-Tracker-Pack/README.md

-# Template Pack for PopTracker
+# Kingdom Hearts 2 Pack for PopTracker

-This a template tracker package for PopTracker.
+This a pack for Kingdom Hearts 2

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.

 ## Installation

-Just download the lastest build or source and put in your packs folder (unpacked).
+Just download the lastest build or source and put in your packs folder.

 ## More Info